Information Design in Cheap Talk: The Model

 In this framework the sender's posterior belief formation is trivial, and the receiver's posterior belief is obtained from $P$ and $\sigma_S$ using Bayes' rule.
 We focus on Perfect Bayesian Equilibrium, and call $(\sigma_S,\sigma_R,P)$ an equilibrium strategy profile if $\sigma_S$ and $\sigma_R$ are mutual best responses given $P$ and the belief system.
-The sender chooses the random posterior $P \in \Delta(\Delta \Theta)$ to maximize his expected utility subject to an equilibrium.
+The sender chooses the random posterior $P$ to maximize his expected utility subject to an equilibrium.
 If there are multiple equilibria for a given $P$, we let the sender choose the one that gives him the highest expected utility.

-Notice that each player's equilibrium payoff only depends on the joint distribution of receiver's posterior belief and the action induced.
-Therefore, for every equilibrium such that the sender conceals information through mixed reporting strategy, we can find another truth-telling equilibrium where the sender directly coarsens the experiment in the first place and the equilibrium outcome remains the same.
-The following result is standard, and its proof is provided in the Appendix.
+Notice that each player's equilibrium payoff only depends on the joint distribution of the receiver's posterior belief and the action induced.
+Therefore, for every equilibrium such that the sender conceals information through a mixed reporting strategy, we can find another truth-telling equilibrium where the sender directly coarsens the experiment in the first place and the equilibrium outcome remains the same.
+This is reminiscent of the revelation principle.

-\begin{lemma} It is without loss of generality to focus on truth-telling equilibria and a binary random posterior, with $|\operatorname{supp} P|= |\Theta|=2$. \end{lemma}
+\begin{lemma} It is without loss of generality to focus on truth-telling equilibria and a random posterior with a binary support, i.e., $|\operatorname{supp}(P)|=|\Theta|=2$. \end{lemma}

-Because there are only two states, it is often simpler to represent a probability distribution over the state by $\mu \in [0,1]$, defined as the probability of state 1.
-Therefore we also use $\mu_0 := q_0(1)$ to denote the common prior belief.